 - The official art for Castlevania: Symphony of the Night depicts cursed-by-Dracula Richter Belmont as a lefty; he is right-handed in the prior depictions of him.
 Hint hint much.

-- The two models of the portable Snag Machine are depicted as being worn on the left arm.
+- In Pokémon Colosseum, the two models of the portable Snag Machine are depicted as being worn on the left arm.
 Neither of their wielders are particularly nasty (though one moreso than the other), but the folks behind inventing the device are the epitome of evil in the Pokeverse.

 - As a comparison, in XD, Michael always makes a regular catch (at the Poke Spots, given that's where wild Pokemon appear from time to time) or calls out a Pokemon with his right hand.
 He only uses his left when he needs to make a Snag.

 - Inverted in Tales of the Abyss, where The Hero is left-handed, while his Evil Twin is right-handed, or at least favours his right hand in combat, allowing the pair to milk Fearful Symmetry for all its worth.

-- Subverted in Hatoful Boyfriend.
+- Justified in Hatoful Boyfriend.
 The Obviously Evil Dr. Shuu uses his left wing for everything... because his right wing was injured in the past.

 - Interestingly, the Wii version of The Legend of Zelda: Twilight Princess had Link, who is traditionally The Southpaw.
 Because of controls, Link had to be turned right-handed, but the deadline of the game was getting close, the developers couldn't simply make Link right-handed and leave the rest of the version intact, so they decided to simply mirror the whole game, thus turning most characters left-handed and making Ganondorf this trope.

 - Soul Series:

 - Siegfried Schtauffen and thus his Superpowered Evil Side, Nightmare, are ambidextrous.
 However, while Siegfried prefers to wield his sword in his right hand when possible (when it's not, he fights with his left hand nearer to the crossguard, which is more typical of lefties).
 Nightmare doesn't zig-zag and just holds the sword in his left hand.

 - The Nightmare in Soulcalibur 5 is using a different host, yet remains left-handed.
 It's assumed that his new host, Graf Dumas, is actually Raphael Sorel, the only left-handed fighter besides the Nightmare.